 Immune Support

-As great as being outdoors is, Mother Nature can some not-so-great things, such as tick-borne illnesses, disease-carrying mosquitoes, or rabid animals. 鈥淧rotein can support the immune system (amino acids are essential for building immune proteins like ), helping protect you from whatever you may be exposed to outdoors,鈥 says , a registered dietitian nutritionist based in Richmond, Virginia.
+As great as being outdoors is, Mother Nature can expose you to some not-so-great things, such as tick-borne illnesses, disease-carrying mosquitoes, or rabid animals. 鈥淧rotein can support the immune system (amino acids are essential for building immune proteins like ), helping protect you from whatever you may be exposed to outdoors,鈥 says , a registered dietitian nutritionist based in Richmond, Virginia.

 Faster Recovery